pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

      For example, the `ls *.md` command matches all files with the `.md` file extension.

+TODO: I would just remove this line, the examples below seem to be what we want.
+Also, I would be very clear that the below are just some examples, globs have much more flexibility than what is shown in the examples below.
 In Pachyderm, the `/` and `*` indicators are most commonly used globs.